aryan01109/Todoapp/README.md

 # TaskFlow

-TaskFlow AI is a modern task-management web application designed to help users plan work, track productivity, and stay focused.
+TaskFlow is a modern task-management web application designed to help users plan work, track productivity, and stay focused.
 It includes a responsive dashboard, live task management, calendar planning, analytics, Pomodoro focus mode, and an AI-assistant interface.

 ## Features